Tadanobu Asano: Early life

-Asano was born in the Honmoku area, Yokohama, to artist Yukihisa Satō (佐藤 幸久, Satō Yukihisa) and mother Junko (順子).
-His maternal grandfather was Willard Overing, a U.S. citizen of Norwegian ancestry, whom Asano never met.
+Asano was born in the Honmoku area of Yokohama, to artist Yukihisa Satō (佐藤 幸久, Satō Yukihisa) and mother Junko (順子).
+Through his mother, Asano is of one-quarter American ancestry.
+His maternal grandfather was Willard Overing, an U.S. citizen of Norwegian and Dutch descent, whom Asano never met.
 Asano has an older brother, Kujun Satō, born in 1971, who is a musician and a partner in Anore Inc. (now Adonis A), a talent agency Asano and their father Yukihisa Satō founded.